The word ‘split-system’ seems quite futuristic and scientific. But you’ve actually seen these air cons everywhere!

 #5 – Aesthetic appeal

-Most split-system air conditioning systems fit in well with their surroundings.
+Most split-system systems fit in well with their surroundings.
 They are often white and sleek in design.
 They are often seen in fancy restaurants because they do not detract from the design or function of the space.

 #6 – Flexibility